RolandMostoha/Enhance-DeepLearning/README.md

 Let's say we want to make a goal by reducing the **fat percentage to 18%**.

-The network can make predictions about what other features to change to achieve the goal.
+The network can make predictions about what other features to change to achieve that goal.
 Something similar like:

 ```
 Predicted weight value for my goal: [[72.58874]]